bossanova808/repository.bossanova808/staging/script.xsqueeze/README.txt

 ....the IP address is your server address

-If it conncets, you will not see anything happen, but you also won't see an error message!
+If it connects, you will not see anything happen, but you also won't see an error message!

 squeezeslave -h will give you help if anything goes wrong.